-We will endeavour to deliver affordable community services and facilities to attract new businesses and families to the shire and build a vibrant economy.
-This will be enhanced by an integrated approach to planning and infrastructure development.
-We will work with existing businesses to develop diverse employment opportunities and continue our advocacy work with state and federal politicians on local and regional issues such as road, rail and sewerage.
+We endeavour to deliver affordable community services and facilities to attract new businesses and families to the shire and build a vibrant economy.
+This is enhanced by an integrated approach to planning and infrastructure development.
+We work with existing businesses to develop diverse employment opportunities and continue our advocacy work with State and Federal politicians on local and regional issues such as road, rail and sewerage.
 New revenue streams and efficiencies will also be sought to support the financial sustainability of Council.